Dawudis/ComCrawl-Meta-Data-Extraction/README.md

 # ComCrawl-Meta-Data-Extraction
-Use the ComCrawl python package to crawl websites and extract metadata.
+Use the ComCrawl python package (created by Michael Harms) to crawl websites and extract metadata.